This is a tutorial to make a cool map magnetic board and fun travel-themed pins for those with wanderlust.

 - Europe Map – You can download the same map from my collection of free vintage maps for crafts.
 Or Cavallini sells this same map as gift wrap paper.

 - Rolling pin & Scissors

 For the Magnetic pins

-How to Make the Travel Pins
+How to Make the Magnetic Travel Themed Pins

-Shrink your images according to the instructions that come with your shrink plastic.
+3. Next, shrink your images according to the instructions that come with your shrink plastic.
 I did mine in a 150c oven.

 Top Tip: Don’t get alarmed as the plastic shrinks it will curl but then uncurl.

 4. Finally, once the picture has shrunk and cooled, just stick a self-adhesive magnet on the back to create a magnetic pin.

 These magnetic pins are a cute addition to the magnetic pinboard and can make it even more personalized.
 Especially if you use luggage tags of special destinations.

 If you want more free travel luggage images I have some with my travel-themed upcycled vintage suitcase side table.